Chainski/MAC-Generator/README.md

 ## How to use ❓

-- Open [MAC-Generator.py](https://github.com/Chainski/MAC-Generator/blob/main/MAC-Generator.py) and ENTER a mode from the list provided
+- Open [MAC-Generator.py](https://github.com/Chainski/MAC-Generator/blob/main/MAC-Generator.py) and select a mode from the list provided
 - Enter the amount of MAC Addresses you want to generate
 - The program will automatically generate the input
 - The Generated MAC Addresses will be saved in a text file in the current directory